Prevalence refers to the number of people currently diagnosed with diabetes.

 As part of QOF, general practices will register the number of people with diabetes and therefore prevalence figures are available.
 These figures are published annually.

-There are almost 3.5 million people who have been diagnosed with diabetes in the UK.
-More detailed figures with prevalence percentages for the UK will be updated in early 2016.
+There are almost 3.6 million people who have been diagnosed with diabetes in the UK.

 Using QOF figures with estimates from the Diabetes Prevalence Model 2016 (Public Health England) and 2012 APHO Diabetes Prevalence Model, there are an estimated 4.5 million people with diabetes in the UK.
 This includes 1 million people with Type 2 diabetes who don’t know they have it because they haven’t been diagnosed.